cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Domain separation requirements {#domain-separation}

-When invoking hash\_to\_curve or encode\_to\_curve from a higher-level protocol, implementors MUST always use domain separation ({{term-domain-separation}}) to avoid interfering with other protocols that also use the same functionality.
+All uses of the encoding functions defined in this document MUST include domain separation ({{term-domain-separation}}) to avoid interfering with other uses of similar functionality.

 Protocols that instantiate multiple, independent hash functions based on either hash\_to\_curve or encode\_to\_curve MUST enforce domain separation